Talia Malchin • Senior Brand Designer Designing systems, Brand identities, & Digital Creative.

 Gift Packaging

-I collaborated with senior leadership to concept, pitch, and design new gift bag options for add-on purchases.
-The redesigned system offers three sizes with a custom pocket for our gift certificates, using sustainable materials that align with Uncommon Goods' commitment to environmental responsibility.
+I collaborated with senior leadership to concept, pitch, and design a modular gift packaging system for add-on purchases.
+The structure offers three sizes with a custom pocket for gift certificates, using sustainable materials aligned with brand commitments.
+This prioritized scalability and material efficiency over bespoke packaging.

 Gift packaging design